jomiq/i3-wpd/README.md

 2. [optional] If you have [i3msg-python](https://github.com/Ceryn/i3msg-python) and would like to use the upstream source you may discard `i3msg.py`.

 ## Usage
-Default mode looks for `.png` files in the `./backgrounds` directory.
-If no such directory exists it will attempt to load images from the calling directory.
+Bash it:
 ```
-./i3wpd.py default
+./i3wpd.py directory filtype
 ```
+If directory doesn't exist i3wpd will attempt to load images from the calling directory.

 To see more options execute
 ```
 ./i3wpd.py